Rise0x00/MultiProxyFinder/README.md

 # MultiProxyFinder
-Proxy finder for HTTPS and SOCKS proxy
+Proxy finder for HTTPS and SOCKS4/5 proxy

 This tool will help you easily get HTTPS or SOCKS proxies for certain or all countries